Demand Letter in Car Accident Case

 Case No. 24-C-06-00860633

 It was nice to speak with you last week.
-As you know, our original intent in this case was to file suit and see where the chips will fall.
-But you have asked me to give you a demand letter setting forth our claim for damages and why we believe this cases is worth $1.8 million.
+As you know, our original intent was to file suit and see where the chips will fall.
+But you have asked me to give you a demand letter setting forth our claim for damages and why we believe this case is worth $1.8 million.
 Again, I believe that Dave’s Bar & Grill has two concurrent $1 million policies with Erie and Safeco who have agreed to split any settlement/verdict.

 We have to begin with Amy Toll.
-She is a amazing, beautiful young 24 year-old woman who has suffered injuries that will change the rest of her life.
+She is an amazing, beautiful young 24-year-old woman who has suffered injuries that will change the rest of her life.
 Your file does not and cannot, as I told you, document what a wonderful person she is.
 If you are looking for someone to spin a sob story, you will not be getting it in this trial.
 Amy is a fighter who, while not conquering her injuries, fights like Ali fought Frazier.
-One of the reasons we were so hesitant to send out a demand package before filing this case is that it is impossible to evaluate this claim with spending an hour with Amy as the jury will.
+One of the reasons we were so hesitant to send out a demand package before filing this case is that it is impossible to evaluate this claim without you meeting Amy.
+I think you will agree after taking her deposition that she will be an absolutely amazing witness at trial.

 - Facts of the Accident